hi9105/Convolutional-Neural-Networks-Image-Classification/README.md

 ### Overview <a name="overview"></a>

 This project uses Convolutional Neural Networks (CNNs)!
 In this project, I have build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, my algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
 The goal is to classify images of dogs according to their breed.
+The algorithm that detects humans in an image is different from the CNN that infers dog breed.

 ### Installation <a name="installation"></a>